Tank Toland: Professional wrestling career

+Early career (2000–2003)

 Toland was trained at Monster Factory and made his debut in 2000.
+He mainly worked for Phoenix Championship Wrestling in New Jersey.

 World Wrestling Entertainment (2003–2006)

 Toland wrestled in World Wrestling Entertainment's developmental territory Ohio Valley Wrestling starting in May 2003, teaming with Chris Cage.
-The babyface duo won the Tag title three times.
+The babyface duo won the Tag title three times from 2003 to 2004.
+Her lost to Val Venis on Sunday Night Heat on October 13, 2003.
 During 2005 Toland turned heel and began to team with Chad Wicks, who posed as his cousin, Chad Toland they wrestled as the Blond Bombers and on April 12, 2005, the team won the OVW Southern Tag Team Title from the Thrillseekers (Matt Cappotelli and Johnny Jeter).
 Toland also went on to hold the OVW Heavyweight Title which he won from his former partner Chris Cage on December 1, 2004.
 He held it until he had to surrender it due to his first torn biceps that required surgery.
 While in OVW Toland was voted by the fans to be both the most popular babyface as well as most popular heel, which made him one of the major draws for the company.

 Toland made his debut as a heel on SmackDown! as James Dick along with his partner, Chad Toland who was now using the name Chad Dick on October 14, 2005, as The Dicks.
 Their gimmick was dressing up like chippendales and using body oil (which was really water) to spray in their baby-face opponents eyes.
 After The Mexicools won their 8-man tag match with their partners Road Warrior Animal and Heidenreich by defeating Paul Burchill and William Regal and MNM, The Mexicools were ambushed by the Dicks, and in the process they threw the then current WWE Cruiserweight Champion, Juventud out of the ring and laid out Super Crazy and Psicosis using two of their signature tag team finishers.